viliusddd/tick-it-off/README.md

 - Use of pagination in todo list.
 - Sign in/up.
 - Password manager correctly recognize input fields.
+- Share same types and validation schemas between backend and frontend.
 - !WIP: Twilio Sendgrid integration
 - !TODO: Share todo's with others
 - !TODO: Ability to do the **TODO** item together, see each other's progress.